 The story of the first direct trans Atlantic flight by Alcock and Brown on Saturday 14th June- Sunday 15th June 1919.

-We will be celebrating this remarkable achievement of 100 years ago in 2019.
+We celebrated this remarkable achievement of 100 years ago in 2019.

 “The evolution of the Tornado fighter-bomber”.
 Tornado was the result of many design compromises.
 The success of the multi-national collaboration is proven during 35 years of peace and war.

 The talk takes a historical look at the significant decisions that shaped the Tornado’s design and development.